 The Association supports the initiative for everyone in the United Kingdom to be able to live in decent housing and thus helps promote sustainable communities.
 This is achieved through close monitoring of the condition of properties by the Managing Agent as well as through annual inspections by the Board, by adopting a proactive day to day repairs service and by the continued investment in major repairs.
-All properties have a valid Landlords' Gas Safety Record as required by legislation.
+All properties have a valid Landlords' Gas Safety Record as required by legislation and an electrical safety certificate which is less than 5 years old.